codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

         // Use for troubleshooting -- remove this line for production Parse.setLogLevel(Parse.LOG_LEVEL_DEBUG);

-        // Use for monitoring Parse OkHttp trafic
+        // Use for monitoring Parse OkHttp traffic
         // Can be Level.BASIC, Level.HEADERS, or Level.BODY
         // See http://square.github.io/okhttp/3.x/logging-interceptor/ to see the options.
         OkHttpClient.Builder builder = new OkHttpClient.Builder();